workco/code-assessment-web-ui/tasks/tasks.md

 - Shipping should display "FREE" when the total shipping cost is $0.

-# 3. Improve Cart Modal's Accessibility - Level II
+# 3. Improve Cart Modal's Accessibility

 Implement a focus trap for the modal to improve accessibility for keyboard users.
 Please do not use a third-party library for this task.